MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/create-a-new-title.md

 ---
-title: Create a new title
+title: Create a new title for Xbox Live
-description: Creating a new title for Xbox Live by using the Windows Universal Dev Center (UDC). ms.assetid: b8bd69e6-887a-4b1f-a42d-8affdbec0234 ms.date: 04/04/2017 ms.topic: article
+description: Creating a new title for Xbox Live, in Partner Center. ms.assetid: b8bd69e6-887a-4b1f-a42d-8affdbec0234 ms.date: 04/04/2017 ms.topic: article